slaghuis/drone_mavsdk/README.md

 ```
 # Status
 Test scripts run 100% in a simulator environment.
 Code is stable.
+Compiles on a Raspberry Pi 3 and 4, and connects successfully to a Pixhawk 4 Mini.

-Next Test : Compile on a Raspberry Pi, followed by a live flight test
+Next Test : A live flight test

 ## Test Scripts
 Arm the drone
 ```